-Kubernetes-native observability significantly shortens the time to troubleshoot an application inside Kubernetes and plays a significant role in design decisions, workload placement, and resiliency
+Full-stack observability powered by eBPF significantly shortens the time to troubleshoot an application inside Kubernetes and plays a significant role in design decisions, workload placement, and resiliency

-The Dynamic Service Graph also includes advanced capabilities to filter resources, save views, and troubleshoot DNS issues.
+The Dynamic Service and Threat Graph also includes advanced capabilities to filter resources, save views, share pre-built views, and troubleshoot application performance, communication, process, and DNS issues.

 DNS Dashboard is an interactive UI with exclusive DNS metrics to help accelerate DNS-related troubleshooting and problem resolution in Kubernetes environments.

 Quickly confirm or eliminate DNS as the root cause for microservice and application connectivity issues.
 The automated process removes the manual, time-consuming introspection typically required to correlate the data and pull it into a dashboard to visualize and troubleshoot issues.

 Detect anomalous behaviors like attempts to access applications and restricted URLs, and scans for particular URLs.
 Meet organizational/regulatory compliance requirements for application protection.

 Get a centralized, all-encompassing view of service-to-service traffic in the Kubernetes cluster.
 Have a single pane of glass of all the application-layer traffic, broken down by service, response code, performance metrics, API calls, and application-level log data matched to networking-level data by default.

 How It Works

 Get a real-time view between different components, analyze traffic flows, build and deploy network and security policies, and quickly identify service-level connectivity issues that impact your services and troubleshoot them in real time with Calico Cloud and Calico Enterprise.